SicongLiu/OLSH/README.md

 CodeBase
 --------

-We adopted the implemention of Simple LSH from paper [2] of 2018 SIGKDD, with github link [3]
+We adopted the implemention of Simple LSH from paper[2] of 2018 SIGKDD, with github link: https://github.com/HuangQiang/H2_ALSH

 Authors
 --------